Novel effects of the $W$-boson mass shift in the 3-3-1 model: Introduction

-It is noted that the same electric charge embedding cannot distinguish alternative particle contents and vacuum structures, e.g. the 3-3-1 model with right-handed neutrinos vs the 3-3-1 model with neutral fermions, as well as unwanted Higgs vacuum alignments in these models.
-The $B-L$ behavior put forward in \cite{Dong:2013wca,Dong:2013ioa,Dong:2014esa,Dong:2015yra} may provide insight in signifying alternative particle contents as well as classifying nontrivial Higgs vacuum structures.
-On the other hand, the 3-3-1 models contain new neutral and charged gauge bosons presenting interesting mixing phenomena with usual $W,Z$ bosons, which along with the Higgs vacuum structures, cause the $W$ mass shift.
-Additionally, the new non-Hermitian gauge vector doublet and inert Higgs multiplets presented in 3-3-1 models for neutrino mass and/or dark matter also contribute to this mass shift.
+It is noted that the same electric charge embedding, i.e. $\beta$ (or $q$), cannot distinguish alternative particle contents and vacuum structures, e.g. the 3-3-1 model with right-handed neutrinos vs. the 3-3-1 model with neutral fermions, as well as unwanted Higgs vacuum alignments in these models.
+The behavior of baryon number minus lepton number ($B-L$) symmetry put forward in \cite{Dong:2013wca,Dong:2013ioa,Dong:2014esa,Dong:2015yra} for this kind of the model may provide insight in signifying the alternative particle contents as well as classifying the nontrivial Higgs vacuum structures.
+Hence, the 3-3-1 model can be characterized by $\beta$ (or $q$) and $B-L$ behavior, which are important for analysing the sources of the $W$-mass shift.
+As a matter of fact, the 3-3-1 models possibly contain new neutral ($Z',X$) and charged ($Y$) gauge bosons presenting interesting mixing phenomena with usual $W,Z$ bosons, which along with the Higgs vacuum structures cause the $W$-mass shift at tree level.
+Additionally, the new non-Hermitian gauge vector doublet $(X,Y)$ and inert Higgs multiplets presented in 3-3-1 models for neutrino mass and/or dark matter also contribute to this mass shift at loop level.

 The rest of this work is organized as follows.
-In Sec. \ref{model} we set up a generic 3-3-1 model in which relevant Higgs mechanism important for the $W$ mass shift is determined and classified by electric charge conservation and $B-L$ behavior.
-The important constraints for 3-3-1 model are discussed in Sec. \ref{Constrain}.
-In Sec. \ref{Wmass}, we investigate various novel contributions of the model to the $W$ mass shift.
-A remark of scalar sextet contribution to the $W$ mass shift is given in Sec. \ref{sextet}.
+In Sec. \ref{model} we set up a generic 3-3-1 model in which relevant Higgs mechanism important for the $W$-mass shift is determined and classified by electric charge conservation and $B-L$ behavior.
+In Sec. \ref{Wmass}, we investigate various novel contributions of the model to the $W$-mass shift.
+A remark of scalar sextet contribution to the $W$-mass shift is given in Sec. \ref{sextet}.
+The extra important constraints for 3-3-1 model are discussed in Sec. \ref{Constrain}.
 We make a conclusion in Sec. \ref{conclusion}.